Claims-Made vs. Occurrence: Which Medical Malpractice Insurance is Right for You?

 By maintaining the same policy over time, practice owners can benefit from potential savings on premiums.

-• Less expensive: The premium is typically lower, which helps your practice’s budget.
+• Less expensive: The premium is typically lower, which helps manage costs.

 • Portability: Claims-made coverage can be transferred from one insurance company to another.